-- 1. Fin must always be less than 0.5\Fs and cannot equal 0 or 0.25\Fs. - 2.
+- 1. Fin must be less than Fs / 4. - 2.
 For the sine and cosine values, if the number of bits is less than the full 16-bit value, then the unused MSBs must be written as 0s. - 3.
 For the beep-length values, if number of bits is less than the full 24-bit value, then the unused MSBs must be written as 0s.

 Following the beep-volume control is a digital mixer that mixes in a playback data stream whose level has already been set by the DAC volume control.
-Therefore, once the key-click volume level is set, the key-click volume is not affected by the DAC volume control, which is the main control available to the end user.
-This functionality is shown in Figure 1-1.
+Therefore, once the key-click volume level is set, the key-click volume is not affected by the DAC volume control, which is the main control available to the end user. shows this functionality.